 However, despite his impressive record, he found that college programs did not believe that he could step up to the next level.

-Therefore I went to the wrestling team in Arizona State University and prove to them that I could step up.
+Therefore I went to the wrestling team at Arizona State University and prove to them that I could step up.

 Through hard work and trials, I finished as the 2011 NCAA National and the 3-time All-American champion.
 He continues daily with his positive belief that he is unstoppable.